tenderribs/treedet/README.md

 | CanaTree100 | 100 real images from Canadian forests  | [Github](https://github.com/norlab-ulaval/PercepTreeV1)                                              |
 | WikiTree    | 100 real images from forests worldwide | [Google Drive](https://drive.google.com/drive/folders/1CBwYHaWVl0_Li1czkcmdCc6V6Mw0ee8D?usp=sharing) |

-TODO: Add links to the pretrained models

-Annotations for Synth43k and CanaTree100 are provided in the folders on S3 and Onedrive respectively.
+- Annotations for Synth43k and CanaTree100 are provided in the folders on S3 and Onedrive respectively.
 Wikitrees has annotations on Google Drive and also has annotations of both real datasets merged together.
 Note that you should still symlink the image files of CanaTree100 into the WikiTree100 for the full CanaWikiTree200 dataset.

+- The best performing model is already located in the `treedet/treedet` folder in onnx format for your convenience.
+For the other model checkpoint files, check out this link: [Pretrained Model Checkpoint Files](https://drive.google.com/drive/folders/13LVyUGIS0vzHjzDNI97sHVZ7jDmVtHd1?usp=drive_link)

-Here is the expected file system format for the datasets folder, starting from root:
+- Here is the expected file system format for the datasets folder, starting from the `treedet/treedet` folder:

 ```
-.
+treedet/treedet
 └── datasets
     ├── SynthTree43k
     │   ├── annotations